Anti Allergy Bedding Australia

 Mattress Protectors and Encasements

-A full mattress encasement zips around the entire mattress, helping to reduce contact with dust mite allergens and other particles that may be present inside.
-These are often chosen over standard fitted protectors for more complete coverage.
+A full mattress encasement zips around the entire mattress, creating a physical barrier between the sleeper and dust, debris, and other particles that may be present inside.

 Shop dust mite mattress encasements and protectors